For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 It’s also the place I first met my wife in person for the first time.
 Sounds creepy, but it really isn’t.

-Before leaving, I had heard horror stories about the difficulty of the hike.
-I made sure to mentally prepare our small team of six for the adventure and kept a weekly progress report of how everyone was training.
+Before leaving, I had heard horror stories about the difficulty of the hiking the Inca Trail to Machu Picchu.
+I made sure to mentally prepare our small team of six for the adventure and kept up a weekly progress report of how everyone was training.

 I’ve hiked some of the best national parks in the U.S. and this Inca Trail hike is still my favorite in terms of scenery and complete awesomeness.
 Alright, let’s get to the details.